continual-dr/continual-dr/README.md

 This will start the experiment and start creating log data in the _experiments_/[reacher/grasper] folder.
 If you rerun the experiment, first delete the files/folders from a previous run.

+For a simple example, you can check and run _the scripts/example.py_ script.

 ## Model Evaluation

 To check the performance of a single model, you can use the _evaluate_model.py_ script from the repository root folder and provide the model path through the -mp parameter, for example: